 Smaller towns in Cameron Highlands

-Apart from the 3 main towns, there are a few other smaller towns in Cameron Highlands namely Sungai Palas, Kuala Terla and Kea Farm.
+Apart from the 3 main towns, there are a few other smaller towns in Cameron Highlands namely Sungai Palas and Kuala Terla.

 Sungai Palas is a tea plantation town and is owned by Boh Plantations, the largest tea company here.
 Located nearby to Brinchang and around the Kea Farm area, it is here that you get to visit the Boh Plantations and enjoy the beautiful sights of the plants towards the horizon.